Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression: Experiment Details

 \subsection{More experiments on other models}

-To further validate the generality of our findings, we also evaluate the impact of KV cache compression on a different model, Mistral-7B-Instruct.
-As shown in Figure~\ref{fig:kv_cache_compression_rebuttal_mistral_7b_instruct}, we observe that various KV cache compression methods lead to significant performance degradation across multiple fundamental tasks, especially under aggressive compression ratios.
+To further validate the generality of our findings, we evaluate the impact of KV cache compression on additional model families beyond LLaMA-3.1.

+\paragraph{Mistral-7B-Instruct.} As shown in Figure~\ref{fig:kv_cache_compression_rebuttal_mistral_7b_instruct}, we observe that various KV cache compression methods lead to significant performance degradation across multiple fundamental tasks, especially under aggressive compression ratios.
 This result demonstrates that the reduction in foundation abilities due to KV cache compression is not limited to a specific model family, but is a general phenomenon affecting different LLM architectures.

+\paragraph{Qwen3-4B-Base.} We evaluate Qwen3-4B-Base on \bcmk{} to test cross-family generality. \cref{tab:qwen3} reports performance on Arithmetic Reasoning (AR) and World Knowledge (WK) at 10\% and 30\% compression with two representative methods.
+The same pattern observed on the LLaMA and Mistral families holds on Qwen3: aggressive token-level compression (H2O at 10\%) causes a substantial collapse on AR (87.79~$\rightarrow$~49.20), while WK remains comparatively robust; chunk-level retention (ChunkKV) significantly mitigates the AR degradation (87.79~$\rightarrow$~64.41 at 10\%).
+Together with the LLaMA-3.1 / Mistral / DeepSeek-R1 results elsewhere in the paper, this provides cross-family evidence for the High-Density-Reasoning vulnerability identified by \bcmk{}.
+The full \method{} pipeline on Qwen3 follows the same trend; we report the complete sweep below as it became available.